AshrafChitamba/react-frontend-assessment/README.md

 ## Demo Video

 Click on the link to watch the demo video of the dashboard.
+I used voice over for the screencapture so use a crop ratio of 2.26:1 to view it properly otherwise it looks small with the default ration after voice over.
+[Demo Link](https://drive.google.com/file/d/1wcGj5jqwIcTKEhOYvFyQ4DyN2f1DMhFs/view?usp=sharing)

 ## UI/UX improvement ideas